venesetrix/Cyber-Library/AWS CLF-C02.md

 * PostgreSQL
 * MariaDB

 You can use AWS Database Migration Services (AWS DMS) to migrate existent databases to RDS.
 If you have a non-compatible DB-Schema you can use the AWS Schema Conversion Tool (AWS SCT).
+Advantages of RDS are automatic backup and software patching of the RDS, but you have to configure the underling OS.

 __NoSQL Databases__